 We’re committed to supporting our students financially if their situation has been affected by the coronavirus pandemic.

-Our hardship fund has always been in place to assist students facing difficult situations.
-This year we’ve significantly increased the hardship fund budget to ensure sufficient support is available.
+Our hardship fund has always been in place to assist students facing difficult situations, but since the COVID-19 outbreak in early 2020, we’ve significantly increased the hardship fund budget to ensure sufficient support is available.
 The hardship fund can be accessed by all students to cover a wide range of needs.

 You can apply for funds to help with practical solutions to aid your learning.
 For example, to pay for:

 - extra data to create a Wi-Fi hotspot to access online learning

 - materials or equipment to continue practical projects at home

 - essential learning materials or resources normally accessed on campus at ICMP

 The fund is also available to help pay for essential day-to-day personal expenses, such as: